-The City of San Diego works effectively, efficiently and collaboratively when residents are connected, involved and engaged.
+The City of San Diego works effectively and efficiently when residents are engaged, involved, and connected.
 You are our stakeholders.

-If you have an interest for making your neighborhood better, please view the resources below or contact my office at (619) 236-6616.
+If you have an interest in improving your neighborhood, please view the resources below or contact my office at (619) 236-6616.

 Councilmember - 6th District

 For anyone interested in learning about government and the legislative process, an internship is a great way to start.
 Interns get a firsthand view at how the City of San Diego runs, including public policy, intergovernmental affairs, budgeting, and public affairs.
 Applicants may send their resumes and a letter of interest to ChrisCate@sandiego.gov.

 City Council meetings and meetings of City Council committees are open to the public.
 They are also broadcast live on television and streamed live on the web.
 Upcoming agendas are distributed before the meetings take place.

 Community members are welcome to speak on docket items at the meetings, as well as on topics of their choice during the "Non-Agenda Public Comment" period of the meetings.

 To find out more about what's going on at City Council, please see the following links:

 Each of San Diego's diverse neighborhoods is represented by an officially recognized community planning group.

 Community planning groups provide official recommendations to the City on community goals and land development proposals.
 Their meetings also provide a forum for the community to discuss issues and events that affect the community.